ng-primitives/ng-primitives/apps/documentation/src/app/pages/primitives/button.md

 # Button

 A button is a clickable element that can be used to trigger an action.
+This primitive enhances the native button element with improved accessibility and interaction handling for hover, press and focus.

 <docs-example name="button"></docs-example>